Differences of sex development

 - Uncertainty about a child's sex can be traumatic for the individual, parents and other family members, and can also carry psychological and reproductive consequences for the individual.

-- Hypospadias, where the urethra develops abnormally affects in boys one in 250 boys (Andrew Sinclair brilliant minds article
+- Hypospadias, where the urethra develops abnormally, affects one in 250 boys.

-- One in 4500 babies are born with ambiguous genitalia, where an infant's external genitals don't appear to be clearly either male or female (Andrew Sinclair brilliant minds article)
+- One in 4,500 babies is born with ambiguous genitalia, where an infant's external genitals don't appear to be clearly either male or female.

 Our DSD research